calvinmclean/sandwiches/istio/README.md

   # This will force 500 status codes for all HTTP requests to 'menu' and 'ingredients'
   # on the 'mesh' gateway which is the gateway for internal services.
 You will still
   # be able to access the services through the browser but when 'clerk' makes requests
-  # to these services it will fail to get any results.
-This also reveals clerk:v3 which
+  # to these services it will fail to get any results
-  # has a nice way of handling these errors
   kubectl apply -f istio/vs-500-err.yaml
   ```